How to Protect Glassware When You Move

 After you’ve carefully wrapped and loaded your box, seal it well with packing tape.
 If you can safely do it, you may also want to reinforce the bottom with another pass with the packing tape to be sure the bottom of the box will hold.
 As for labeling them, you’ll want to clearly mark the box with something akin to “Fragile – Glasses.”
 You may want to go further by labeling the type of glass you have in each box.
 For instance, you can write “Wine Glasses” or “Coffee Cups” Also label it “Kitchen” or whatever room you are taking the glasses to at your new home.

 If you take these simple steps to pack your glassware when you move, you should have just as many glasses at your new home as you had in your last home!
 If you’re renting a truck, consider these helpful moving truck tips.
 And if you need self-storage to keep your belongings temporarily, find a storage facility near you.
+Here are some more tips on how to properly pack your home for moving and storage.

 About the Author: Derek Hines